 There’s a lot of discussion about how Rockefellers and Rothschilds run the Illuminati, but in truth the trail into the oligarchies ruling the planet runs wider and deeper than two families from two countries.
 There are many others jousting for a slice of the skim.
-Here in the USA, the Duponts, certainly quality, but also the Mellons.
+Here in the USA, the Duponts, certainly qualify, but also the Mellons.

 Banker Andrew Mellon was appointed Secretary of the Treasury by President Warren Harding, known today as one of the most corrupt executives to occupy the Oval Office.
 His administration was brief, however, as Harding died unexpectedly under mysterious circumstances while visiting San Francisco.
 Some say it was flu, others blame a heart attack, but we’ll never know for sure because his widow refused an autopsy, while rushing back to Washington to quickly burn all his papers.

 Mellon kept his job through two more administrations, which shows how immense his influence was.
 He invented trickle-down economics and cut the tax rate on the richest Americans from 75% to 25%, while reducing corporate and inheritance taxes.
 Although he was a great friend to the super rich, eventually Congress launched an impeachment hearing against him and began marshaling evidence of corruption, which prompted Mellon to swiftly resign to become Ambassador to England, always a plum posting for oligarchy insiders.
 He remained only a year, however, before retiring from public life, indicating the move may have been a diversion from a sticky situation.

 Among Mellon’s most notable accomplishments was the vast reduction of WWI debt owed by Germany and France, as well as the creation of the Bureau of Narcotics and Dangerous Drugs.
 He unleashed his nephew-in-law Harry J. Anslinger to foment a war on marijuana and jazz culture after the Bureau of Prohibition became obsolete.
 Creating a war on plants was Mellon’s solution for keeping his alcohol vice squad intact.